-Branding market research also gives you a chance to do competitor analysis – not to copy what they’re doing, but to see what you can do better in your work and verify if you’re applying all the essential marketing techniques appropriately.
-An easy way to conduct a competitor analysis is to browse their websites and social media platforms.
-This can also provide insight into how your target audience perceives your competitors and how you can address these details.
-Coming up with creative branding ideas is key to maintaining a competitive edge.
+Branding market research also gives you a chance to do competitor analysis — not to copy what they’re doing, but to see what you can do better and verify if you’re applying all the essential marketing techniques appropriately.

-- Collecting data on brand perception can bring you closer to your user-generated content, 79% of which impacts your customers’ purchase decisions.
+- Collecting data on brand perception can bring you closer to user-generated content and 79% of customers say UGC impacts their purchasing decisions

 Standing out in a crowded market isn’t an easy feat.
 This makes branding research a critical step for any business wanting to carve a niche for itself.
 With brand research, you undergo the process of gathering essential information to set the foundations of your brand or make it even stronger.